CEM3H/ModelOpsTraining/README.md

 #ModelOpsTraining

-A pet project to get used to tools like make, Docker and Flask when applied to Data Science tasks
+globalglA pet project to get used with tools like make, Docker and Flask when applied to Data Science tasks

 Project Organization
 ------------